Optimizing Safe Flow Decompositions in DAGs: Conclusion

 \section{Conclusion}

-We study the safety of flow paths in a given flow graph (DAG), which has applications in various domains, including the more prominent assembly of biological sequences.
-The previous work characterized such paths (and their generalizations) using a global criterion.
+We study the optimization of the solutions for the safety of flow paths in a given flow graph (DAG), which has applications in various domains, including the more prominent assembly of biological sequences.
+The previous work characterized such paths giving an optimal verification algorithm but suboptimal enumeration algorithms, which required computing a candidate flow decomposition taking $\Omega(mn)$ time even when the reported solution is small.

-We presented a simpler characterization based on a more efficiently computable local criterion, that can be directly adapted into an optimal verification algorithm.
-Also, it results in a simple enumeration algorithm, which is optimal for some worst-case examples.
-However, it is inefficient if the size of the concise representation of the solution is small.
-We improve this algorithm by exploiting a unique structure of a set of safe paths, called a {\em funnel}, resulting in a running time parameterized by the size of this concise representation of the solution,
+We present output-sensitive optimal algorithms for reporting the safe paths when represented in the raw format reporting each path explicitly, and optimal concise representation previously described.
+This is achieved by exploiting a crucial property related to the interaction of safe paths and a novel data structure Path Tries, which may be of independent interest.
+Further, we characterized an optimal representation of the safe paths, requiring $O(1)$ space for every safe path reported.
+We also presented a near optimal algorithm to compute the optimal representation of the safe paths.
+The new characterization additionally allows us to understand the space bounds of various representations of all safe paths, where we match the existing lower bounds with worst case upper bounds.

-Our improved enumeration algorithm improved the running time of the simple algorithm only when the size of flow decomposition $O(|\mathcal{P}_c|)$ is larger than $O(n^2)$.
-Also, it uses extra space if $|{\cal P}_c|=o(n^2)$.
-In the future, it would be interesting to see if it is possible to report the solution using optimal space, because both the paths in ${\cal P}_c$ and different ${\cal F}_v$ may have a lot of redundancy.
-Ideally, we would like to see an algorithm taking linear time in addition to the optimal output size (similar to what was achieved by~\cite{Cairo2020pre} for a different problem).
-Another interesting extension to this problem having practical significance is finding safe paths for those flow decompositions whose paths have a certain minimum weight threshold.
+In the future, it would be interesting to see an optimal output-sensitive algorithm for computing even the optimal representation of the safe paths (dropping the $O(\log n)$ factor).
+It would also be interesting to see if similar properties or algorithms can be used to solve related problems as path covers, or path decomposition for general graphs.